TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/config-driven-ui.md

 ## Method: update

-The update method will update the referenced HTML elements (whether native HTML, web components or framework components).
+The update method will update the referenced HTML elements (whether native HTML, or ECMA web components).
 Most of the same properties as for the `add` method are available for updates.

 Obviously, to update something, you must identify it.
-CSS selectors are used to identify the elements to update.
+You can identify the thing(s) to update by: The HTML ID attribute, a CSS selector, an HTML name attribute or the HTML tag (type).
+If multiple of those identifies are provided, the priority is in that order

 Unlike the other methods, the update method will find **ALL** matching elements and update them.
 This means that you could, for example, change the text colour of all list entries on the page with a single update.